 Welcome to our Main Stage Season!

 A Season with Spirit and Moxie!
-In Season 49 our stage will feature some of the world’s most beloved characters.
+In Season 49 our stage features some of the world’s most beloved characters.
 Come witness their antics as they raid Mr. McGregor’s garden, dumbfound a king, outwit a cat, sail a boat in Central Park and feed the peasants of Nottingham!
 Rabbits, princesses, ducks, mice and outlaws all facing big challenges while staying true to themselves in the process!
 Subscriptions for Pumpkin Theatre’s 49th Season on sale now!
 All performances at Har Sinai Congregation, 2905 Walnut Ave, Owings Mills, Maryland 21117.
 All shows will take place at 1:00pm and 3:00pm unless otherwise notated.
-Our 49th Season is as follows.
 Please note all tickets are non-refundable, exchanges are available only for some productions and must be made 24 hours in advance of the ticketed performance.

 4 Shows for $50

 3 Shows for $39